youngji-koh/Bug-Report-Summarization/README.md

 This is the source code from paper "Deep Learning-Based Bug Report Summarization Using Sentence Significance Factors".

-There are dataset & models which are too big to be uploaded to github.
-They are uploaded to the google drive ([link](https://drive.google.com/file/d/1STAlOeDj2z4X-mk5M1sW8SK4PGi_5uto/view?usp=sharing))
+Dataset & models which are uploaded to the google drive ([link](https://drive.google.com/file/d/1STAlOeDj2z4X-mk5M1sW8SK4PGi_5uto/view?usp=sharing))